dideler/do-it/README.md

+**Update March 2017:** [It's back on the Chrome Web Store!](https://chrome.google.com/webstore/detail/do-it/cnhehlcgdklpoaleccenbnkfimbhdojf) The previous publisher violated the terms of service and got the extension pulled, tsk tsk.
+So there it is again, the good ol' original version.

-**Update (June 2016):** The [do-it extension on the Chrome store](https://chrome.google.com/webstore/detail/do-it/goijbmcncgcdpdljjnoggmdaikodcclk) has been transferred to another owner.
-Thanks all!
+**Update June 2016:** The [published extension on the Chrome Web Store](https://chrome.google.com/webstore/detail/do-it/goijbmcncgcdpdljjnoggmdaikodcclk) has been transferred to a new owner.

 ![JUST DO IT](https://cloud.githubusercontent.com/assets/497458/11383841/dc024be0-9302-11e5-93d9-8e2a74999201.jpg)